nsdrozario/WaveCMP/README.md

 *Disclaimer: the results from this program are not intended to be 100% accurate.
 Do not use this program for any applications where extreme precision and accuracy is necessary.*

+## Binaries

+Binaries for Windows (64 bit) are available in the [releases category](https://github.com/nsdrozario/WaveCMP/releases/) of this repository.

 ## Usage

 WaveCMP accepts input in form of a file.
 This file can be supplied as a single command line argument to the path of the file, or it can be inputted as a string of text after starting the program.